awsdocs/elb-network-load-balancers-user-guide/doc_source/create-network-load-balancer.md

 You can register EC2 instances, IP addresses, or an Application Load Balancer with your target group\.
 This is an optional step to create a load balancer\.
 However, you must register your targets to ensure that your load balancer can route traffic to them\.

-1. In the **Register targets** page, add one or more targets as follows:
+1. On the **Register targets** page, add one or more targets as follows:
-   + If the target type is **Instances**, select one or more instances, enter one or more ports, and then choose **Include as pending below**\.
+   + If the target type is **Instances**, select the instances, enter the ports, and then choose **Include as pending below**\.
-   + If the target type is **IP addresses**, select the network, enter the IP address and ports, and then choose **Include as pending below**\.
+   + If the target type is **IP addresses**, select the network, enter the IP addresses and ports, and then choose **Include as pending below**\.
    + If the target type is **Application Load Balancer**, select an Application Load Balancer\.

 1. Choose **Create target group**\.

 ## Step 3: Configure a load balancer and a listener<a name="configure-load-balancer"></a>

 To create a Network Load Balancer, you must first provide basic configuration information for your load balancer, such as a name, scheme, and IP address type\.
-Then provide information about your network, and one or more listeners\.
+Then provide information about your network and one or more listeners\.
 A listener is a process that checks for connection requests\.
 It is configured with a protocol and a port for connections from clients to the load balancer\.
 For more information about supported protocols and ports, see [Listener configuration](load-balancer-listeners.md#listener-configuration)\.

-****To configure your load balancer and listener****
+**To configure your load balancer and listener**

 1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.

-1. In the navigation pane, under **Load Balancing**, choose **Load Balancers**\.
+1. In the navigation pane, choose **Load Balancers**\.

-1. Choose **Create Load Balancer**\.
+1. Choose **Create load balancer**\.

 1. Under **Network Load Balancer**, choose **Create**\.